 The Retirement System's policy in regard to the allocation of invested assets is established and may be amended by the Board of Trustees.
 Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a fully funded status for the benefits provided through the pension plan.
-The following was the Retirement System Board's adopted asset allocation policy as of December 31, 2014:
+The following was the Retirement System Board's adopted asset allocation policy as of December 31, 2015:

 Asset Class Target Allocation

+00 50 %

-Domestic Equity 22.50 %
+US Equity 22.50 %

-International Equity 15.00 %
+Developed Equity 15.00 %

 Emerging Market Equity 10.00 %

-Domestic Fixed Income - Core 10.00 %
+Core Fixed Income 10.00 %

-International (Dev.)
-Fixed Income 5.00 %
+Developed Markets Fixed Income 5.00 %

 High Yield 2.50 %

-Low Volatility Alternatives 15.00 %
+Hedge Fund of Funds 15.00 %

 Private Equity 5.00 %

 Commodities 5.00 %

 Real Estate 10.00 %

 Total 100.00 %

-Rate of return - For the years ended December 31, 2014 and 2013, the annual money-weighted return on the Retirement System's investments, net of investment expense was 3.49% and 12.66%, respectively.
+Rate of return - For the years ended December 31, 2015 and 2014, the annual money-weighted return on the Retirement System's investments, net of investment expense was -1.20% and 3.49%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.